amandasugiharto/dimes/README.md

 </h1>

 ### Intro
-Once we had all of our parsed dataframes, we decided to calculate the total changes in holdings between quarters for all of the hedge funds in our database.
+Once we obtained all of our parsed dataframes, we decided to calculate the total changes in holdings between quarters for all of the hedge funds in our database.
 If you would like to calculate other metrics from filing to filing, you can use a similar process to the one that follows:

 ### Code for creating change dataframes
 Specify your root path and ensure that you have installed the pandas, os, and itertools packages.